How A Bone Conduction Implant Can Help You

 What’s involved in the procedure?

-It is a minimally invasive procedure, that takes less than two hours to complete under general anesthetic.
+A minimally invasive procedure takes less than two hours to complete under a general anaesthetic.
 Patients are usually discharged after one night’s hospital stay.

 How soon will it start to work?